ga-wdi-curriculum/js-objects-functions/readme.md

 - Iterate over the keys of an object to return and manipulate values.
 - Explain nested data structures.
 - Write an object method.

-### Functions
-- Describe what a JavaScript function is.
-- Recognize the parts of a function.
-- Write a function in JavaScript using a declaration and an expression.
-- Define hoisting.
-- Differentiate between referencing and invoking a function.
-- State the difference between a function's output and side effects.

 ### Framing - What have you learned so far in Javascript?